Papua New Guinea Defence Force personnel have begun driver training packages for their new up‑armoured LandCruiser vehicles.

-Driver training is being conducted at Murray Barracks and the Goldie River Training Depot in Port Moresby after Australia previously supplied Papua New Guinea with the 12 LandCruisers.
+Driver training is being conducted at Murray Barracks and the Goldie River Training Depot in Port Moresby after Australia previously supplied Papua New Guinea with 12 LandCruisers.

 The course trains PNGDF personnel from across Papua New Guinea to operate the up‑armoured vehicles, supporting the PNGDF’s protected mobility capability.

-“Eight PNGDF members qualified as driving instructors, and are now providing instruction to the participants, along with support from the Australian Defence Force through the Defence Cooperation Program,” according to a public statement from the Australian High Commission Papua New Guinea.
+“Eight PNGDF members qualified as driving instructors and are now providing instruction to the participants, along with support from the Australian Defence Force through the Defence Cooperation Program,” according to a public statement from the Australian High Commission Papua New Guinea.

 “Corporal Maria Andaku has worked for 12 years in Force Support Battalion (FSB), the PNGDF Logistics Battalion, and is an instructor on the course.
-She has been training PNGDF transport members, including Corporal Petra Kimbis also from the PNGDF FSB, to operate the up-armoured vehicles, through technical skills, maintenance and how to manage the vehicles for use in PNGDF exercises and operations.
+She has been training PNGDF transport members, including Corporal Petra Kimbis, also from the PNGDF FSB, to operate the up-armoured vehicles, through technical skills, maintenance and how to manage the vehicles for use in PNGDF exercises and operations.

 “This joint training exercise showcases the vital role women play as leaders and learners within both defence forces, working side by side and step by step to further develop the enduring defence relationship between Papua New Guinea and Australia.”